mundschenk-at/wp-typography/readme.txt

 = 1.4 - July 23, 2009 =

-* Fixed a instance where pre-hyphenated words were hyphenated again
+* Fixed an instance where pre-hyphenated words were hyphenated again
 * Updated with [PHP Typography 1.4](http://kingdesk.com/projects/php-typography/)

 = 1.3 - July 23, 2009 =